 Working with a professional DWI lawyer can help you understand the circumstances and potential consequences of your charge.
 Experienced legal counsel is a useful way to better understand your situation and potentially defend your rights.

 GET A FREE CONSULTATION

-An intoxication manslaughter offense under this section is a felony of the second degree, which can result in a fine up to $10,000 and 2 years to 20 years in the Texas Department of Criminal Justice, and a driver’s license suspension ranging from 180 days to 2 years.
+Intoxication manslaughter is classified as a Felony of the Second Degree.
+An intoxication manslaughter offense under this section is a felony of the second degree, which may result in a fine up to $10,000 and 2 to 20 years in the Texas Department of Criminal Justice and a driver’s license suspension ranging from 180 days to 2 years.

-Where probation is granted, there is still a requirement of a 120-day jail sentence.
+Even in situations where probation is granted, there is still a requirement of a 120 day jail sentence.

-A deadly weapon finding may also limit the circumstances in which a person may receive probation.
+Deadly weapon findings may also limit the circumstances in which a person may receive probation.

-As a condition of bond, the court will require you to install a vehicle ignition interlock device on your car, and you will not be allowed to operate a motor vehicle that is not equipped with an interlock device.
+As a condition of bond, the court will require you to install a vehicle ignition interlock device on your car, and you will not be allowed to operate a motor vehicle that is not equipped with such a device.

-This interlock device determines the presence of alcohol in your breath.
-If the device detects a certain level of alcohol, the vehicle is temporarily disabled.
+The interlock device determines the presence of alcohol in your breath, and if the device detects a certain level of alcohol, the vehicle will be temporarily disabled.

 Form Submissions have a fast response time.
 Our attorneys are always on-call 24/7.
 The use of this form does not establish an attorney-client relationship.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.